-Pasta alla Norma is a classic Sicilian pasta dish with rich and creamy tomato sauce, tender roasted eggplants, and fresh basil.
+Pasta alla Norma is a Sicilian eggplant pasta dish with a creamy tomato sauce, tender eggplants, dried oregano, and fresh basil.

-You’ll love this recipe because it’s tasty, healthy, easy to make in about 30 minutes, and with simple ingredients.
+The recipe is easy to make in about 30 minutes with simple ingredients.

-While eggplant pasta was already widespread in southern Italy, pasta alla norma became famous in Catania, Sicily, around the 1830s when a local chef made it in honor of famous local composer Vincenzo Bellini and its opera called Norma.
+Pasta alla Norma became famous in Catania, Sicily, around the 1830s when a local chef made it in honor of famous local composer Vincenzo Bellini and its opera called Norma.

-Traditional pasta alla norma uses fried eggplant, ripe Sicilian tomatoes, and ricotta salata, a hard and salty ricotta cheese hard to find outside of Italy.
+Traditional pasta alla Norma uses deep-fried eggplant, ripe Sicilian tomatoes, and ricotta salata, a hard and salty white cheese.

-While we love the traditional recipe, we make ours with roasted eggplants and canned whole peeled tomatoes (ideally the San Marzano variety) to have an everyday dish that is healthier and easier to make but still Sicilian in essence and flavor.
+While we love the traditional recipe, we make ours with roasted eggplants and canned whole peeled tomatoes – ideally the San Marzano variety.

 Pasta